zackees/fastled-wasm/README.md

 Huge blobs of data like video will absolutely kill the compile performance as these blobs would normally have to be shuffled back and forth.
 Therefore a special directory `data/` is implicitly used to hold this blob data.
 Any data in this directory will be replaced with a stub containing the size and hash of the file during upload.
-On download these stubs are swapped back with their originals.
+On download these stubs are swapped back with their originals during decompression.

 The wasm compiler will recognize all files in the `data/` directory and generate a `files.json` manifest and can be used in your wasm sketch using an emulated SD card system mounted at `/data/` on the SD Card.
 In order to increase load speed, these files will be asynchroniously streamed into the running sketch instance during runtime.
-The only caveat here is that although these files will be available during the setup() phase of the sketch, they will not be fully hydrated, so if you do a seek(end) of these files the results are undefined.
+Files named with *.json, *.csv, *.txt will be immediately injected in the app before setup() is called and can be used immediatly in setup() in their entirety.

+All other files will be streamed in.
+The `Video` element in FastLED is designed to gracefully handle missing data streamed in through the file system.

 For an example of how to use this see `examples/SdCard` which is fully wasm compatible.